-To be clear, Balboa Park should be on everyone's bucket list.
+With its rich variety of natural and cultural treasures, Balboa Park should be on everyone's bucket list.
 Seriously, where else can you enjoy iconic architecture, gardens galore and 17 different museums that delve into everything from art to automobiles to ancient Egypt?
-But taking in all that Balboa Park has to offer takes more than just a couple hours – or even a couple days.
+But taking in all that Balboa Park has to offer takes more than just a couple hours – or even a couple of days.
 Don't have that kind of time?
 Here's a list of Balboa Park must-dos to ensure you've explored its essence.

 No blanket?
 No wine?
 No problem.
 If you are looking for a romantic moment or at least a moment of respite, you’ll want to head on over to Panama 66.
 Order a glass of wine, a San Diego craft beer or one of their signature cocktails (the La Donã is, well, la delightful) and pick up one of the picnic blankets reserved for patrons while you are at it.
 Next, settle in the nearby May S. Marcy Sculpture Garden to sip your drink while soaking up the sights, which include a nice view of the California Tower as well the iconic sculptures that dot the lawn.
 (One caveat: food is not allowed in the Sculpture Garden but with views this sweet and drinks this savor-worthy you’ll hardly care.)